Sponsored Projects Administrator

 1) Proposal Preparation and Clearance --from application materials and budget assistance, to final review, official endorsement, and submission of proposals to funding agencies, public and private, for support of research, instruction, and public service projects.

-2) Grant and Contract Administration --from inception by review and acceptance of awards and account set up, through the award's administration, financial reporting, and final closeout.
+2) Grant and Contract Administration --from inception by review and acceptance of awards and account set up, through the award's administration, financial reporting, and final closeout."

-There is a significant emphasis on budgeting, financial, and accounting activity and financial and operational monitoring in this role.
+There is a significant emphasis on budgeting, financial, and accounting activity and financial and operational monitoring in this position.
 The successful candidate will have a strong customer service focus, be a self-starter who is able to work independently and as part of a team to meet shared and individual goals, and who has demonstrated the ability to be flexible, adaptable, and responsive.
-In addition, the successful candidate will have the ability to work effectively with faculty, staff, and students from diverse backgrounds and will maintain the highest ethical standards.
+In addition, the successful candidate will have the ability to work effectively with faculty, staff and students from diverse backgrounds and will maintain the highest ethical standards.

 - Monitor, review and approve sponsored projects funds for

 - Review of post functions, to include, but not limited to new

 award reviews, annual reviews, close-outs, and JV

 - Compile, review and submit sponsored project invoicing,

 financial reporting, prior approval requests, and other sponsor

 requests/reports as required